10 Easy Vegetables To Grow Indoors All Year Round

 carrots

 Carrots love to be kept well watered.
 This makes them ideal for indoor growth.
 Just make sure you use a deep pot that has enough room for the tap roots to grow.
 Plus, you can eat the carrot greens as well.
+In fact, you can easily make carrot-top pesto.
+Just do a search online for a good recipe.

 Final Thoughts